Influence of photometric galaxies redshift distribution in BAO estimation: Methods

 Artificial Neural Networks (ANNs), such as \texttt{ANNz} \cite{collister2004annz}, are training-based methods used to estimate photometric redshifts ($z_p$) by mapping input variables (e.g., magnitudes $\mathbf{m}_k$) to outputs ($z_p$ and PDFs) through neurons and minimizing a cost function $E = \sum_k \left[z_{p}(\mathbf{w},\mathbf{m}_k)-z_k\right]$.
 Improved versions like \texttt{ANNz2} \cite{sadeh2016annz2} employ randomised regression with machine learning methods (MLMs) to enhance $z_p$ PDF estimation.
 Additionally, nearest neighbour methods, including Euclidean Neighbourhood Fitting (ENF) and Directional Neighbourhood Fitting (DNF) \cite{de2016dnf}, estimate redshifts by considering distances $D = \sqrt{\sum_i^n (m_i^t-m_i^p)^2}$, \texttt{DNF} looks at the nearest neighbour in the magnitude space separated by $DN = D^2\sin ^2 \alpha$, where $\alpha$ is the angle separation between two magnitudes.
 Bayesian methods like \texttt{BPZ} \cite{benitez2000bayesian} use template fitting to estimate $p(z|\mathbf{m}_0)$, leveraging Bayesian probability theory.
 These techniques, applied with training, testing, and evaluation sets, ensure accurate redshift estimation and PDF construction, the detailed description of the catalogs generated can be found in \cite{ferreira2025}.

 We got the LSS data set from the DES Collaboration in their Y3 analysis (DESY3, from now on) BAO sample \cite{abbott2022dark}.
-We estimated the photo-z using the catalogs from \texttt{Pz Cats}, a set of catalogs described in detail in \cite{ferreira2025}: \texttt{BPZ} \cite{benitez2000bayesian}, \texttt{ANNz2} \cite{sadeh2016annz2}, \texttt{ENF/DNF}\cite{de2016dnf}, the files are available at \hyperlink{10.5281/zenodo.14290701}{10.5281/zenodo.14290701} in the ZENODO \cite{zenodo} open data repository.
+In terms of systematic effects, we are not changing the sample itself, just using the re-estimated photo-z from \cite{ferreira2025} using the magnitude information measured by the Dark Energy Camera (DECam).
+The selection and imaging systematics are the same as in \cite{10.1093/mnras/stad2402}.
+We estimated the photo-z using the catalogs from \texttt{Pz Cats}, a set of catalogs described in detail in \cite{ferreira2025}: \texttt{BPZ} \cite{benitez2000bayesian}, \texttt{ANNz2} \cite{sadeh2016annz2}, \texttt{ENF/DNF}\cite{de2016dnf}, the files are available at \hyperlink{https://doi.org/10.5281/zenodo.15191620}{https://doi.org/10.5281/zenodo.15191620} in the ZENODO \cite{zenodo} open data repository.
 Our results showed that a selection of galaxies based on their PDFs is a robust choice compared to the spectroscopic reference sample.
 The effective redshift of the samples are compatible with each other and with the DES sample, the difference is that the photometric sample redshift distribution alters depending on the cut and as a consequence their uncertainty.
 In section \ref{sec:cuts}, there is the detailed information of each sub-samples, where the effective redshift $z_{\rm eff}$ is described by \cite{ross2017optimized}.
 Further details can be found at \cite{ferreira2025}.